feabhas/docker-target/README.md

 a diagnostics interface on port 8888 which can be accessed from the host operating system.
 A graphic represenion of the emulated WMS hardware is provided by a Python script (`qemu-qms.py`) that must be run on the host.
+Make sure you have installed Python TkInter if you are not using Microsoft Windows.

 To run the application without debugging: